P-adic Simpson correpondence via prismatic crystals: Introduction

+As we will see, the equivalences appearing in the bottom line of Diagram (\ref{Intro-Diag-CommutativeDiagram}) preserve cohomologies (cf. Theorem \ref{Intro-EtaleRealisation} and Theorem \ref{Intro-Simpson}(3)).
+When $\frakX=\Spf(R^+)$ is small affine (see paragraphs above Convention \ref{Convention-Crystal}), the equivalence $\rho$ also preserves cohomologies even on the integral level (cf. Theorem \ref{Intro-HTasHiggs-Local}(1)). \end{thm}

+\begin{rmk} We comment on the history and independent works related with Theorem \ref{Intro-MainTheorem}.
+We refer the readers to the cited papers for more details and comparison of approaches. \begin{enumerate} \item When $\frakX=\Spf(\calO_K)$ (the point case), these results (including the log-prismatic case) are proved in our joint work with Gao \cite{GMW-HT}.
+Independently, these results are also proved by Ansch\"utz--Heuer--Le Bras \cite{AHLB22} using a stacky approach, building on works of Drinfeld \cite{Dri20} and Bhatt--Lurie \cite{BL22a, BL22b}. \item For smooth $\frakX$, again Ansch\"utz--Heuer--Le Bras independently prove relevant results in \cite{AHLB-b,AHLB23c}, using the stacky approach.
+We note that they can also describe the essential image of $\rF_S$ (cf. Remark \ref{rmk:essential image}).

+\item One can define a notion of $\BBdRp$- prismatic crystals, which are infinitesimal thickenings of Hodge--Tate crystals.
+In the point case, they are studied in \cite{GMW}, generalizing the work of \cite{GMW-HT}.
+Higher dimensional cases of these crystals will be discussed in the forthcoming joint work with Hui Gao \cite{GMWdRrel}. \end{enumerate} \end{rmk}

-\begin{rmk} The relation between Hodge--Tate crystals and Higgs bundles is not new: indeed, if one fix a transversal prism $(A,I)$ and consider small affine formal scheme $\frakX = \Spf(R)$ over $A/I$, then there exists an equivalence between the category of topologically nilpotent Higgs bundles over $\frakX$ and the category of Hodge--Tate crystals on the {\bf relative} prismatic site $(\frakX/(A,I))_{\Prism}$ of $\frakX$ (cf. \cite[Thm.
-4.10]{Tian}).
-Our improvement is that if we consider the {\bf absolute} prismatic site of $\frakX$ and rational Hodge--Tate crystals, then the Higgs bundles coming from rational Hodge--Tate crystals can be equipped with an additional operator so that we can establish a global theory.
+\begin{rmk} The relation between Hodge--Tate crystals and Higgs bundles is not new: indeed, if one fixes a transversal prism $(A,I)$ and considers a small (cf. \cite[Def.
+8.5]{BMS18}) affine formal scheme $\frakX = \Spf(R^+)$ over $A/I$, then there exists an equivalence between the category of topologically nilpotent Higgs bundles over $\frakX$ and the category of Hodge--Tate crystals on the {\bf relative} prismatic site $(\frakX/(A,I))_{\Prism}$ of $\frakX$ (cf. \cite[Thm.
+5.12]{Tia23}), which is non-canonical and actually depends on the choice of charts.
+Our improvement is that if we consider the {\bf absolute} prismatic site of $\frakX$ and rational Hodge--Tate crystals, then the Higgs bundles coming from rational Hodge--Tate crystals can be equipped with an additional Sen operator so that we can establish a global theory.
 We emphasize that both inverting $p$ and considering the absolute prismatic site are essential in our construction. \end{rmk}